Janie Thompson: Career

 After graduating, Thompson taught music for some time at Timpanogos Elementary School in Provo, Utah.
 She quit her teaching job to go to California, where Thompson entered a singing competition in San Francisco.
 She became a Civilian Actress Technician, allowing her to perform for the Army of Occupation.
 She toured Europe, performing for soldiers in World War II with the 314th Army Special Service Band.
 She performed weekly at the Wiesbaden Opera House, and also performed with Tony Bennett.
 She returned to the United States in 1947 and performed with Ike Carpenter.
 She was then called on a mission for the LDS Church to Wales in 1950.

 Thompson returned to the U.S. and she went to BYU to establish the Student Program Bureau in 1952 at the request of Ernest L. Wilkinson.
 She accepted the position although she also received a job offer to continue working with Ike Carpenter the same day.
 Although she did not want to accept the job with her own career beginning, she felt that she was supposed to take the job.
 During her first four years at BYU, Thompson put on over 2,000 shows.
 She traveled to all the high schools in Utah, while also helping with youth productions with the Young Women's organization in the church.
 She also served for a time as a member of the YWMIA General Board.

 She left BYU in 1956, when she went to New York City to be a talent coach at a professional talent studio.
 In New York, Thompson taught music lessons on Long Island and trained children to sing.
 She was offered jobs writing musical commercials, but she returned to the university in 1959.

 Throughout her time at BYU, Thompson helped direct performances and even organized performances for U.S. servicemen.
-She was the founder of several performing groups, including Young Ambassadors and Living Legends which tour internationally today.
+She was the founder of several performing groups, including Young Ambassadors and Lamanite Generation (currently Living Legends) which tour internationally today.
 She not only helped produce shows, but she also wrote some shows as well, publishing over 100 musical works.
 She launched BYU's first international tour in 1960.
 She officially retired from BYU in 1984; however, she maintained a studio at BYU after retirement.
 She continued to help with musical productions until her death.

 Some of her students were Heather Young, Sally Flynn and Sandi Griffiths from The Lawrence Welk Show, and Joseph Runningfox.